Adaptive Daily Living Skills

 - Being your partner in advocating for services or supports

-Like all services at BALANCE, OT is client-centered and works towards self-identified activities that are important.
-You are the expert in your own life, while the OT is an expert in how to adapt activity, and you work together as a team to make a change.
+Like all services at BALANCE, ADLS is client-centered and works towards self-identified activities that are important.
+You are the expert in your own life, while the ADLS is an expert in how to adapt activity, and you work together as a team to make a change.